-A lot line adjustment shall be processed pursuant to is a discretionary action per the Subdivision Code and shall not require the approval of an area Variance Permit if the following both finding s below are is made:
+A lot line adjustment shall be processed pursuant to is a discretionary action per the Subdivision Code and shall not require the approval of an area variance permit if both findings below are made:

-- (a) Each building site is of sufficient area and width to comply with the area and width requirements for the zoning district in which it is located. - (1) The lot line adjustment is between two (2) single-family residential properties with one (1) or both of them developed. - (2) The lot line adjustment would serve to achieve greater consistency with the applicable setback standards. - (b) Any substandard lot that is part of a lot line adjustment may not decrease in area as a result of the lot line adjustment.
+- (a) The lot line adjustment is between two (2) single-family residential properties with one (1) or both of them developed. - (b) Each building site shall be of sufficient area and width to comply with the area and width requirements for the zoning district in which it is located. - (c) The lot line adjustment would serve to achieve greater consistency with the applicable setback standards.

 Sec.
-7-9-61.7. - 7-9-126 (d) Building site area.
+7-9-61.5. - 7-9-126 (d) Building site area.